christianacca/web-api-starter/docs/workflow-orchestration-setup.md

 Write-Host "WorkflowBranch: $WorkflowBranch"
 ```

-> Agent note:
-> Keep the first non-empty `instanceId` returned by Step 7 as the validation target unless Step 7 itself fails before returning an id.
+Keep the first non-empty `instanceId` returned by Step 7 as the validation target unless Step 7 itself fails before returning an id.
->
-> Do not start a second orchestration instance just because a later lookup command needs adjustment.
-Fix the lookup against the original `instanceId` first.
->
-> If you do abandon an instance and start over, explicitly record the abandoned `instanceId` and why it was abandoned before proceeding.

-#### Step 2: Restore tools and sign in
+### Step 2: Restore tools and sign in

 In Terminal D, run: